cake-build/processes/.github/ISSUE_TEMPLATE/new-cake-release.md

 ## Let people know that things are happening...

 - [ ] Go to the [Gitter room for Cake](https://gitter.im/cake-build/cake) and inform people that a release is away to happen.
-Use a message similar to the following `@/all We will soon start preparing for the [2.0.0 release](https://github.com/cake-build/cake/milestone/71?closed=1) of Cake.
+Use a message similar to the following `@/all We will soon start preparing for the [x.x.x release](https://github.com/cake-build/cake/milestone/xx?closed=1) of Cake.
 So this is a friendly reminder to pin your Cake version! :pushpin: :cake:`
 - [ ] Go to the [Gitter room for Cake-Contrib](https://gitter.im/cake-contrib/Lobby) and inform people that a release is away to happen.
-Use a message similar to the following `@/all We will soon start preparing for the [2.0.0 release](https://github.com/cake-build/cake/milestone/71?closed=1) of Cake.
+Use a message similar to the following `@/all We will soon start preparing for the [x.x.x release](https://github.com/cake-build/cake/milestone/xx?closed=1) of Cake.
 So this is a friendly reminder to pin your Cake version! :pushpin: :cake:`
 - [ ] Go to the General Channel in the Slack Team for Cake-Contrib and inform people that a release is away to happen.
-Use a message similar to the following `@channel We will soon start preparing for the [2.0.0 release](https://github.com/cake-build/cake/milestone/71?closed=1) of Cake.
+Use a message similar to the following `@channel We will soon start preparing for the [x.x.x release](https://github.com/cake-build/cake/milestone/xx?closed=1) of Cake.
 So this is a friendly reminder to pin your Cake version! :pushpin: :cake:`
 - [ ] Using the Cake Twitter account, tweet to let people know that the release is away to happen.
-Use something like the following `We are starting to prepare our next release, 2.0.0 (https://github.com/cake-build/cake/milestone/71?closed=1).
+Use something like the following `We are starting to prepare our next release, x.x.x (https://github.com/cake-build/cake/milestone/xx?closed=1).
 This is your friendly reminder that if you haven't pinned to a specific version of Cake, you should do it now :-) 📌 🍰 https://cakebuild.net/docs/writing-builds/reproducible-builds/`
 - [ ] Retweet the above from the cake-contrib twitter account

 ## GitHub Issues Pre-requisites